 'Let it fly': Bishop McCort sophomore Jax Forrest gears up for U.S. Olympic Trials this weekend at Penn State

 Apr.
-18—Wrestling in high-stakes matches throughout his career has prepared Bishop McCort Catholic sophomore Jax Forrest heading into this weekend's United States Olympic Team Trials.
+19—Wrestling in high-stake matches throughout his career has prepared Bishop McCort Catholic sophomore Jax Forrest heading into this weekend's United States Olympic Team Trials.

 Going 4-0 with a 45-6 scoring margin at the Last Chance Olympic Team Trials Qualifier April 7 gave the 17 year old a jolt of confidence as he seeks a spot on the 2024 Summer Olympics' wrestling team that will compete in Paris.